ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 bq_auth("docker-tutorial-service.json", email = "name@gmail.com")
 ```

-Now you have authenticated with big query and call make calls to the Big Query API.
+Now you have authenticated with big query and can make calls to the Big Query API.

 Define three variable that contain our project, dataset and table name (I know, we don't have a table yet):